 The doctrine of God is foundational in theological reflection.
 In fact, the discipline of theology may be defined as a sustained meditation on the being and purpose of God.
 In their understanding of God, Christianity and Islam share some common roots but also manifest sharp and striking differences.
 The workshop explores these commonalities and differences as they developed historically, beginning with the early Islamic period (632-1000 AD), continuing through the period 1300-1600 AD, and most recently 1800 AD to the present.
 Our goal is to equip students for intelligent dialogue and insightful witness.
-Also can be taken as HIST6332 or PHIL6332.
+Also can be taken as PHIL6332.

-THEO6333 Islam and the Doctrine of Revelation (3 hours) Edens
+THEO6333 Word of God in Christianity and Islam (3 hours) Edens